Heritage & Archive

 A view of Mount Carmel today.

 The Carmelites have a very unique background.
+Our origins are at a place called Mount Carmel in the Holy Land.
 Unlike most Religious Orders, we have no founder.
 Earliest historical accounts find the first Carmelites already settled as Christian hermits on Mount Carmel - a mountainous ridge in Israel-Palestine - around the year 1200 (i.e. some 800 years ago).
 The hermits lived by the fountain or well of the prophet Elijah (whose exploits on Carmel are described in the Bible's Books of the Kings).